 -

-Buchinfos Broschur, 160 Seiten, mit 10 S/W-Fotos
+Buchinfos Originalveröffentlichung Broschur, 160 Seiten

 VERANSTALTUNGEN MIT UNSEREN AUTORINNEN

-Lesung mit Robert Brack
+Lesung mit Magdalena Saiger

 „РЕЕМТСМА“ В КРЫМУ (Russian Edition)